 Graduating from honors from the National Art Honor Society in 2001, she originally pursued a career in architecture.
 Shortly after obtaining her first camera, Nat decided to head out to a small horse show near her hometown and play around in center ring.
 Not only did she discover the ability to time the horses' action but she also found a new form of expressing her artistic creativity.
 Her career as a photographer was born.

 Nat currently serves as the official photographer of the Racking Horse Breeder's Association of America World Championship horse show and the Rocky Mountain International Horse Show.
 She travels the country from March to November each year capturing stunning imagery both at the horse shows and on location!

-Nat resides on her farm in southwest Virginia near the Tennessee/Kentucky border with her own spoiled, canine companion, Sadie.
+She currently resides on her family farm in southwestern Virginia right on the Tennessee/Kentucky boarder with her min pin companion named Sadie.